kushals256/Coin-Toss/README.md

     Open index.html in your browser to start the game.

+---

-🎮 How to Play
+## 🎮 How to Play

-    Click the Flip the Coin button.
+- Click the Flip the Coin button.
-    Watch the coin spin with a 3D animation.
+- Watch the coin spin with a 3D animation.
-    See if it lands on Heads or Tails and enjoy the result!
+- See if it lands on Heads or Tails and enjoy the result!

-🌟 Contributing

-Contributions are welcome!

-    Fork the repository.
-    Create a new branch:

-git checkout -b feature-name

-Commit your changes:

-git commit -m "Add a new feature"

-Push to the branch:

-    git push origin feature-name

-    Open a pull request.
+---

-📜 License
+## 📜 License

-This project is licensed under the MIT License.
+- This project is licensed under the MIT License.